What does the dorsal solumn-medial lemniscus control?

 Show answer

-The corticospinal tract controls muscle movement in the trunk and limbs.
+Controls muscle movement in the trunk and limbs

 What is the Parietal Lobe and what does it contain?